-Property damage awards usually only compensate the property owner for the value of what he or she lost in the accident.
-The victim doesn’t make money.
-The CPA Journal points out when a payment represents a “return of capital destroyed or injured, the money received, to the extent it does not exceed the basis of the property, is not taxable.”
+Property damage awards usually only compensate the property owner for the value of what he or she lost in the accident. the victim doesn’t make money. the CPA Journal points out that when a payment represents a “return of capital destroyed or injured, the money received, to the extent, it does not exceed the basis of the property, is not taxable.”

 You are unlikely to be taxed on recovery for property damage to a car.
-In some cases, the values of repairs to a home could exceed the value of the property.
+In some cases, the value of repairs to a home could exceed the value of the property.

 Are Claims for Emotional Damage Only Taxable in Maryland?

 A verdict or a settlement is only non-taxable if it arose from a physical injury.
 This means claims for areas such as emotional distress only or employment discrimination are taxable in the absence of an injury.
 In practice, people injured in a car wreck in Maryland seldom make claims for emotional injuries alone.
 These conditions are usually the result of an accident that also caused physical injuries.

 Is Interest in Personal Injury Cases Taxable in Maryland?